 IRS Form 1099-Q is a statement issued by a 529 plan or Coverdell ESA administrator that lists the amount of distributions in a given tax year.
 The Form 1099-Q will be issued to the beneficiary if the 529 distribution was paid to:

-Form 1099-Q lists the total distributions from a 529 plan or Coverdell ESA during a given tax year, regardless of how the funds were spent.
-Typically, Box 1 of a Form 1099-Q lists the total distribution, Box 2 includes the earnings portion of the distribution and Box 3 includes the basis, which is the contribution portion of the distribution.
+Form 1099-Q lists the total distributions from a 529 plan or Coverdell ESA during a given calendar year, regardless of how the beneficiary or account owner spent the funds.
+Typically, Box 1 of Form 1099-Q lists the total distribution, Box 2 includes the earnings portion of the distribution, and Box 3 includes the basis, which is the contribution portion of the distribution.

-The earnings portion of a non-qualified 529 plan distribution is subject to income tax and a 10% penalty.
+The earnings portion of a non-qualified withdrawal is subject to income tax and a 10% penalty.

 What is IRS Form 1098-T?

-IRS Form 1098-T is a statement issued by a college or other eligible post-secondary education institution that lists the amount a student paid in tuition, fees required for enrollment or course materials required for enrollment.
-Form 1098-T is used to determine whether or not the student qualifies for federal education tax credits, such as the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Tax Credit (LLTC).
+IRS Form 1098-T is a statement issued by a college or other eligible post-secondary education institution that lists the amount a student paid in tuition, fees required for enrollment, or course materials required.
+Form 1098-T determines whether or not the student qualifies for federal education tax credits, such as the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Tax Credit (LLTC).

 How to calculate 529 plan taxable distributions

 529 plan distributions used to pay for non-qualified expenses are subject to income tax and a 10% penalty on the earnings portion of the withdrawal.
-This includes 529 distributions used to pay for airfare and other travel costs, college application or testing fees, health insurance or room and board costs beyond the college’s cost of attendance (COA) allowance.
+This includes 529 distributions for airfare and other travel costs, college application or testing fees, health insurance, or room and board costs beyond the college’s cost of attendance (COA) allowance.

 If the student’s parent qualifies for the AOTC or LLTC, they must adjust their total qualified higher education expenses to avoid double-dipping.
-To determine the amount of a qualified 529 plan distribution, any amount used to generate the federal education tax credit must be subtracted from the total qualified expenses.
+To determine the amount of a qualified 529 plan distribution, you must subtract any amount used to generate the federal education tax credit from the total qualified expenses.

-If the beneficiary receives a tax-free scholarship, fellowship grant, Veteran’s educational assistance, employer-provided assistance or other tax-free educational assistance, the amount of the payment must also be subtracted from the total qualified expenses.
+Suppose the beneficiary receives a tax-free scholarship, fellowship grant, Veteran’s educational assistance, employer-provided assistance, or other tax-free educational assistance.
+In that case, the payment amount must also be subtracted from the total qualified expenses.

 For example, parents who claim the AOTC and spend $10,000 on qualified higher education expenses in a given tax year may withdraw $6,000 from a 529 plan without tax consequences: